 fraud to prove that a crime has been committed.
 At Rothman & Associates,

-in health care fraud cases.
-Working with a team of investigators, accountants,
+fraud cases.
+Working with a team of investigators, accountants, and forensic

-and forensic specialists, we meticulously analyze the government's
+specialists, we meticulously analyze the government's case against

-case against our client, identifying unsubstantiated conclusions, the
+our client, identifying unsubstantiated conclusions, the mishandling of

-mishandling of evidence, and questionable testimony on the part of "qui
+evidence, and questionable testimony on the part of "qui tam"

-tam" whistle blowers.
-Even when financial inconsistencies are evident,
+whistle blowers.
+Even when financial inconsistencies are evident, proving

-proving they represent a pattern of intent to defraud the government is
+they represent a pattern of intent to defraud the government is never simple.